The complete range of coaxial connectors from SSB

 Fakra connector

-A Fakra connector is actually a luxury SMB connector.
-The inside of a Fakra is the same as SMB but it is provided with an extra plastic sleeve in a typical color.
-This sleeve ensures that connectors cannot vibrate loose and that the different colors do not fit together because there are different lugs in this plastic.
-This connector was developed for the automotive industry.
-Each color also indicates its own application, blue is for GPS and purple for GSM.
+A Fakra connector is essentially a luxury SMB connector.
+The inside of a Fakra is identical to an SMB, but it features an additional plastic sleeve in a distinctive color.
+This sleeve prevents connectors from vibrating loose and prevents different colors from fitting together, as the plastic has different lugs.
+This connector was developed specifically for the automotive industry.
+Each color also indicates its specific application; for example, blue is for GPS and purple for GSM.
 The green-blue Fakra Z is universal and fits everywhere.

 F-connector or F-Type connectors

-The F-connector or F-Type connector is mainly used in connecting video and radio signals.
+The F-connector, also known as the F-Type connector, is primarily used for connecting video and radio signals.
 However, these connectors can also be found on internet modems.
-Sometimes the core of the cable is used as a center pin with this connector and therefore nothing needs to be soldered, however, this is only possible if the diameter of the cable is correct, if the core is thicker or thinner, a separate center pin will be supplied.
+Sometimes, the core of the cable is used as a center pin, so no soldering is required.
+However, this is only possible if the cable diameter is correct.
+If the core is thicker or thinner, a separate center pin will be included.

 Solderless connectors

-Solderless connectors, also described as solderless, are often referred to as "clamp".
-For example, the UHF-Male clamp connector (70-7350) is a connector that you can clamp and/or screw (to clamp or to screw).
+Solderless connectors, also sometimes described as solderless, are often referred to as "clamp."
+For example, the UHF male clamp connector (70-7350) is a connector that can be clamped and/or screwed.

 CRC9 connector

-The CRC9 connector is a connector that we do not encounter much on new products these days.
-This connector became known through its use on various plug-in cards and dongles from Huawei that were also issued by KPN.
-This connector is also known under the name DDS-E620.
+The CRC9 connector is a connector we don't see much of these days on new products.
+It became popular through its use on various Huawei plug-in cards and dongles, which were also released by KPN, among others.
+This connector is also known as the DDS-E620.

-Connectors used for television signals are known by several names such as CAI which stands for "Central Antenna Installation" and IEC connectors.
-The correct name at IEC is IEC 61169-2 also known as "Belling-Lee connector" or Type 9.52.
-IEC stands for "International Electrotechnical Commission".
-All these names refer to one and the same slide connector that we find on European televisions.
-In other places in these cables such as splitters we also find F-connectors.
+Connectors used for television signals are known by several names, such as CAI, which stands for "Central Antenna Installation," and IEC connectors.
+The correct IEC designation is IEC 61169-2, also known as the "Belling-Lee connector" or Type 9.52.
+IEC stands for "International Electrotechnical Commission."
+All these designations refer to the same slide connector found on European televisions.
+In other places in these cables, such as at splitters, we also find F-connectors.

-Is the connector you are looking for not there? or can you not find it?
-You can best reach us via Whatssapp, contact form or e-mail, if you send us a message we will find it for you.
+Is the connector you're looking for not listed here?
+Or are you having trouble finding it?
+The best way to reach us is via WhatsApp, the contact form, or email.
+Send us a message and we'll find it for you.